HAVE A QUESTION?

 How do I contribute to my NextGen 529 account?

 Contributions can be made online, by check, or by transferring or rolling over funds from another account.
-Make it easy by setting up automatic contributions from your checking or savings account, or using payroll deduction.
+You can make it easy by setting up automatic contributions from your checking or savings account, or using payroll deduction.

 Can I contribute to both a Coverdell Education Savings Account (Coverdell ESA or Education IRA) and a 529 plan such as NextGen 529 in the same year?